Air Duct Replacement Costs vs Repair

 An experienced and competent HVAC installer will install your air duct system in a way that will deliver optimal airflow and energy efficiency.
 Poorly configured air ducts may not allow sufficient airflow to adequately cool your entire house or use inappropriately sized ducting, resulting in excessive noise during operations.

 A professionally maintained network of air ducts will likely be more durable and retain its efficiency longer than air ducts installed by non-professionals.
-A common mistake homeowners make is using cloth-backed tape to seal joints rather than duct mastic or installing flexible ducts with excessive bends, which can significantly impact your system’s longevity and energy efficiency over time.
+A common mistake homeowners make is using cloth-backed tape to seal joints rather than duct mastic or installing flexible ductwork , which can significantly impact your system’s longevity and energy efficiency over time.

 Complex Repairs or Replacements

-Repairing an existing air duct system will generally cost less than replacing an entire system.
+Repairing an existing air duct system will generally cost less than replacing an entire system with new ducts.
 The cost of replacement is usually quoted in price per linear foot, or by the number of ducts.
 The labor costs for the area you live in, ducting materials used, size of the job, and difficulty accessing the ductwork will all work together to determine the project’s overall cost.

 If you’re ready to boost your home’s energy efficiency while also improving the air quality, consider Attic Construction.
 We understand the importance of well-sealed, clean, and properly installed air ducts.
-To take advantage of our air duct cleaning and repair services, contact us today!
+To take advantage of our air duct cleaning and repair services, or consider us for insulation installation or insulation removal in your attic. contact us today!

 - “How Much Does HVAC Duct Replacement Cost?” https://www.costimates.com/costs/heating-air-conditioning/central-hvac-duct/#:~:text=%24175%20%E2%80%93%20%24400%20Per%20Duct%20Run,%24175%20to%20%24400%20per%20duct.